passcod/in-the-pale-darkness-of-dawn/naema/05-arrival.md

 population center that a tired group of five humans, a Togruta, and a Dathomirian could reach it on foot (if necessary).

-"It's only been fifteen minutes," answered Hedala after being asked how she was.
+“It’s only been fifteen minutes,” answered Hedala after being asked how she was.

 Naema blinked, staring at the chrono, which said exactly that.
 It had felt a lot longer.

-"Huh.
-Well, computer says we'll be close enough to get to low orbit in about five.
-We should have the Galactic charts up and accurate now, so if you want to pick the system we're going to next…"
+“Huh.
+Well, computer says we’ll be close enough to get to low orbit in about five.
+We should have the Galactic charts up and accurate now, so if you want to pick the system we’re going to next…”

-Hadala smiled, and explained she had already been researching that: "We'll want a place that can give us banking facilities with no questions asked, and probably also a spaceport that we can use to put down and change the ship's ident and scrape the name off.
-There's a few that would do…"
+Hadala smiled, and explained she had already been researching that: “We’ll want a place that can give us banking facilities with no questions asked, and probably also a spaceport that we can use to put down and change the ship’s ident and scrape the name off.
+There’s a few that would do…”

+In the end, they picked _Kubindi_, a nearby financial safe-haven (so banking would not be a problem) that was on a trade route (so starship facilities would be available), sufficiently close from their current position (so the travel would be easy) and not actually inside Hutt Space (for rather obvious reasons).

+It _had_ been the first place Hedala had presented, but Naema had wanted to know everything about every choice, so she could be sure of the choice by herself, and not just rely on the younger girl she didn't yet trust.
+‘Yet?’ she caught herself thinking.
+‘Correction: I don’t even know if I should trust her at all, ever.’

+She'd stepped back to her place, kept on eye on their progress towards low orbit, and flicked through the scan results.
+Two locations looked promising, and she picked one at random, then got to work punching _Kubindi_'s coordinates in the hyperspace navigator so it could get a start on calculating the route.